Updated March, 2021

 This blog describes risks to pregnant women during lambing season, what to watch out for and how to avoid the hazards.
+This advice also applies to cattle, goats and pigs although we are more likely to be closer to lambs than the young of other livestock.

 When is Lambing Season?